alexjohnives/skyguide/README.md

 ## Step 3: Email JS

 After completing this new method, I discussed some further ideas for additional javascript elements I could include in the site.
-Having worked through the Code Insitute tutorial for creating a functioning backend for a contact form with EmailJS, this seemed like a useful addition to the site.
+Having worked through the Code Institute tutorial for creating a functioning backend for a contact form with EmailJS, this seemed like a useful addition to the site.

 However, having only followed the provided source code for the tutorials, I discovered that EmailJS has significantly updated it's service and after trying to unsuccessfully implement this functionality following the CI materials, I instead resorted to the official website docs for [EmailJS](https://www.emailjs.com/docs/).